 USS Marcus Island CVE-77

-15 December 1944: Near-missed by two Zero Kamikazes on the morning of the invasion of Mindoro, one of which clipped the flight deck causing minor damage and several casualties.
+15 December 1944: Near-missed by two Mitsubishi A6M Zero "Zeke" Kamikazes on the morning of the invasion of Mindoro, one of which clipped the flight deck causing minor damage and several casualties.

 USS Savo Island CVE-78